severikasurinen/companion-robot/README.md

-# companion-robot
+# Companion Robot

-Code and schematics for the companion robot project in (vid)
+The code and schematics were made for a companion robot project on YouTube: (vid)

+To upload the code to your Arduino, download the folder above and open the code inside with Arduino IDE.